ros2/ros2_documentation/source/Tutorials/Beginner-Client-Libraries/Pluginlib.rst

       return 0;
     }

-The ``ClassLoader`` is the key class to understand, defined in the ``class_loader.hpp`` `header <https://github.com/ros/pluginlib/blob/ros2/pluginlib/include/pluginlib/class_loader.hpp>`_.
+The ``ClassLoader`` is the key class to understand, defined in the ``class_loader.hpp`` `header file <https://github.com/ros/pluginlib/blob/ros2/pluginlib/include/pluginlib/class_loader.hpp>`_:

- * It is templated with the base class, i.e. ``polygon_base::RegularPolygon``
+ * It is templated with the base class, i.e. ``polygon_base::RegularPolygon``.
- * The first argument is a string for the package name of the base class, i.e. ``polygon_base``
+ * The first argument is a string for the package name of the base class, i.e. ``polygon_base``.
- * The second argument is a string with the fully qualified base class type for the plugin, i.e. ``polygon_base::RegularPolygon``
+ * The second argument is a string with the fully qualified base class type for the plugin, i.e. ``polygon_base::RegularPolygon``.

 There are a number of ways to instantiate an instance of the class.
 In this example, we're using shared pointers.
 We just need to call ``createSharedInstance`` with the fully-qualified type of the plugin class, in this case, ``polygon_plugins::Square``.

 Important note: the ``polygon_base`` package in which this node is defined does NOT depend on the ``polygon_plugins`` class.
 The plugins will be loaded dynamically without any dependency needing to be declared.
 Furthermore, we're instantiating the classes with hardcoded plugin names, but you can also do so dynamically with parameters, etc.

 4 Build and run
 ^^^^^^^^^^^^^^^